spaceC00kie/keep-my-plants-alive/README.md

 ## About

 This is my test of a full-stack system for my soil sensor project.
-On a raspberry pi I have an express api to take in data from moisture sensors, and a react app shows the output from the api.
+An express api takes in data from moisture sensors and a react app shows the output from the api.
+Both run on a raspberry pi.

-When the react app doesn't read any data it will show the message "Failed to Connect!" and the gauges will read at 50%.
-Otherwise, there will be no error message and the gauges will show the moisture level each sensor detects.
+When the react app doesn't receive data it will show the message "Failed to Connect!" in a banner above the gauges and the gauges will read 50%.
+Otherwise, there will be no error message and the gauges will show the moisture level from each sensor.

 *Demo will go here*